PencilCode/reference/documents/turtle/animationqueues.html.md

 layout: reference
 ---

-Many people think that Pencil Code runs code sequentially.
-It doesn't.
-Pencil Code actually runs all the code at once, then displays the results after it finishes by creating **animation queues**.
+When Pencil Code runs a program that moves a turtle slowly, it appears that the code runs one line per second, during the progress of the animation.
+It does not.
+Pencil Code actually runs all the code at once, then displays the animated results after it finishes by creating **animation queues**.

 # Animation Queues

-An animation queue is basically just a list of things that an object needs to do.
-Think of it as a schedule.
-It tells the object what it needs to do in the order it needs to do them, and each queue is, by default, independent of everyone else's.
+An animation queue is a list of tasks that an object needs to do in the future, like a schedule.
+It tells the object what it needs to do in the order it needs to do them, and each object's queue is (by default) independent of every other object.

-However, there are several commands that modify the way the queues are created and run.
+There are several commands that modify the way the queues are created and run.

 ### Example 1: One Turtle

-Let's say you wanted the turtle to turn right, move forward, turn left and move forward again.
-You would write the following code:
+The following code tells the turtle to turn right, move forward, turn left and move forward again, and to animate it so that each step can be seen.

 <pre class="examp">
 rt 90